-Giants beat Kershaw, Dodgers 2-1 to end 5-game skid
+Giants beat Kershaw, Dodgers 2-1 to end home skid

 Struggling left-hander Drew Pomeranz held his own for San Francisco.
 Coming off a disastrous May in which he was 0-3 with a 19.16 ERA in four starts, he struggled at the outset as the Dodgers loaded the bases on two hits and a walk.

-But Pomeranz escaped a 30-pitch first inning unscathed and went on to retire14 of the next 15 batters he faced.
+But Pomeranz escaped a 30-pitch first inning unscathed and went on to retire 14 of the next 15 batters he faced.
 He pitched five shutout innings of three-hit ball, striking out seven and walking one.
 He wasn’t involved in the decision.

+“A lot of those situations this year have not been going my way, but it was really huge for me just to me personally to get out of that, and really huge for us to not have them on the board in the first inning,” Pomeranz said.

 Reyes Moronta (3-4) pitched a scoreless sixth for the win.
 Will Smith pitched a scoreless ninth for his 14th save in 14 tries.